List of Outrageous Fortune characters: Theodore West

 Theodore "Ted" West (Frank Whitten) is Wolf's elderly father, but in series 3 it is revealed that Wolf's mother Rita had cheated on him and Wolf might not be his son.
 Ted continues to live with the Wests after the revelation, and even after Wolf disappears from the picture, partly because Ted owns the house they all live in.
 Ted is a skilled safe cracker, and although mostly retired he still occasionally does 'jobs' for friends and family.
 Although he is a career criminal, Ted has a very strict moral code, which puts loyalty to family and friends above everything else, and forbids informing on anyone or pleading guilty to anything.
 He initially hated Judd, partly because Judd was a police officer but also because of Judd's involvement with Cheryl and Wolf's marriage breakup.
 However, when Wolf found a new partner (Sheree), Ted felt Wolf had betrayed the family and subsequently bonded with Judd.
 Ted then worked for Judd's security firm.
 When Judd fell in love with Pascalle, Ted began hating him again.
 In the first two series' it was believed that Ted had Alzheimer's disease, but this was then revealed to be a brain tumor, which was surgically removed.
 In series 4 Ted marries Ngaire Munroe, the widow of one of Ted's old criminal associates, Lefty.

 Wayne Judd

 Wayne Judd (Kirk Torrance) (recurring series' 1–4) was initially a Detective Sergeant in the police force and primary antagonist of the show, who regularly investigated crimes in which the West family were suspected of involvement.
 He is in his forties.
 He fell in love with Cheryl in series 1, and ended up leaving the police force due to that.
 By series 3 they were partners.
 After leaving the police he worked as a private investigator in his own firm.
 Cheryl gave birth to his baby in series 5, only to have it die at birth.
 This and Cheryl's imprisonment in series 6 caused their relationship to suffer, and Judd fell in love with Pascalle.
-In the series final, they leave to be together for good.
+In the series final, they both leave town together.